Mcgrathblog.nd.edu

 A Nation Consecrated to Mary

-WEBToday, May 1, Archbishop José Gomez of Los Angeles (in his role as president of the United States Conference of Catholic Bishops) will be renewing the consecration of the …
+WebTweet.
+Today, May 1, Archbishop José Gomez of Los Angeles (in his role as president of the United States Conference of Catholic Bishops) will be renewing the consecration of …

 Category: Health Go Health